johnhw/pyspheregl/README.md

 # pyspheregl
-Python/Pyglet code for using rendering on the PufferSphere
+Python/Pyglet code for using rendering on spherical displays.

-**Note: this code is *not* endorsed by, or otherwise supported or developed by PufferFish, Ltd.**

 Dependencies: